amissine/lnet/test/rc/05/README.md

 The SSH configuration on each box will also have to be updated as described in the [README.md](https://github.com/amissine/lnet/blob/master/README.md) of my lnet project on github.
 This concludes the initialization phase on a box.
 Some of the initialization steps are better done manually.

-Let us further assume that the software we are about to configure comes in a tar-ball.
+Let us further assume that the software we are about to configure comes in a tarball.
+Each time our box restarts, it checks the timestamp of the tarball on a source computer.
+Then, if needed, it downloads the tarball and updates the local software.